 “Training throughout your dog’s life not only creates a more intelligent dog, it helps prevent behavioral problems like destructive behavior, nuisance behaviors, reactivity, and separation anxiety to name a few,” says Fiendish.

-During this time of high stress, there’s perhaps no greater source of comfort than your best friend.
-And with the extra time you now have to spend at home, it’s also an ideal time for bonding with your dog.
+During times of high stress, there’s perhaps no greater source of comfort than your best friend.
+Any time you spend at home is an ideal time for bonding with your dog.